gijoehosaphat/makecents/README.md

 - _External loans_: Add ability to create loans that are just manually updated.
 This is for things like mortgages, where the payment amount is fixed but the interest and principal amounts vary each month.
 It would be nice to be able to track the loan balance over time and see how much interest vs principal is being paid each month.
 Also relevant to home renovation loans, where the amount can vary each month but there is still a fixed payment amount.
 - _Filtering un/categorized transactions_: When filtering transactions by whether they are categorized or not, the split transactions are not handled correctly.
 If a transaction is split into multiple categories, only when the original transaction is categorized does it get filtered out of the "uncategorized" view.
 Ideally, if any part of the transaction is uncategorized, it should show up in the uncategorized view.
 - Tests?
-- Only Quickbookx QFX files are currently supported.
-Includes an exmaple file.
-However there are amny more formats and file types to support.
 - Better initial seeding of non transaction data like categories, groups and other types used to organize your transactions.
 Really only useful for first time installations.
 - User auth exists in order to create a user and for basic identity, but there are very little guardrails around user data and ownership.
 I experimented w/ postgresql row level security, but backed off.
 Need to revisit and ensure that users can only see their own data.
 - Better graphs and budgeting features.